 The ovulation process depends largely on the interactions and balance of the body hormones and when this process is interrupted can make it difficult for ovulation to occur.
 An ovulation problem occurs when eggs don’t mature in the ovaries or when the ovaries fail to release a mature egg.

-Ovulatory disorder can result to ovarian cyst, which is a fluid-filled sac that forms in the ovaries.
+Ovulatory disorder can result in an ovarian cyst, which is a fluid-filled sac that forms in the ovaries.
 Also, the use of Clomiphene normally called Clomid has been shown to increase the risk for ovarian cyst to develop.

 Fortunately, not all ovarian cysts can affect fertility unless when they become very large.
 Ovarian cysts that can affect your fertility include: